compbiolabucf/X-intNMF/README.md

     - The first element is a list of NumPy ndarrays, each NumPy ndarray contains the NMF factor matrix for each omics data type, which is in **feature-by-latent-factors** format, with features as rows and latent factors as columns.
     - The second element is a NumPy ndarray containing the NMF factor matrix for the sample data, which is in **latent-factors-by-sample** format, with latent factors as rows and samples as columns.
 Although the output format are NumPy ndarrays, users can easily convert them to pandas DataFrame, which is demonstrated in the notebook.

-## Baselines and downstream tasks
-- Folder `baselines` contains the modified code for baseline methods, including MOFA2, MOGONET, MCRGCN, and MOFA2.
-- Folder `downstream` contains the code for downstream tasks, including survival analysis and prognosis prediction.
-Detailed instructions are provided upon request.

 ## Additional information